Factbox: A state-by-state look at some of the U.S. Postal Service's cuts

-(Reuters) - U.S. Postmaster General Louis DeJoy has halted a controversial cost-cutting program that slowed mail delivery ahead of the Nov.
-3 elections, which could see a doubling in the number of ballots cast by mail because of the novel coronavirus pandemic.
+(Reuters) - U.S. Postmaster General Louis DeJoy told lawmakers on Friday that mail-in ballots in the Nov.
+3 election would be delivered on time, despite concerns that cost-cutting measures could result in widespread delays and millions of uncounted ballots.

+DeJoy earlier this week suspended all mail service changes until after the election, but said on Friday he did not plan on returning decommissioned sorting machines to service before Nov.
+3.

-Lawsuits filed to block the moves revealed details about the scale of the planned cuts:
+Lawsuits filed on Tuesday to block the moves revealed details about the scale of the planned cuts:

 * The Postal Service had planned to remove 671 mail sorting machines nationwide, including 502 delivery barcode sorting machines capable of processing 35,000 pieces of mail per hour, by Sept.
 30.

 * As of Aug.
-16 it had already decommissioned 95% of its target, according to a lawsuit filed jointly by the Urban League, Common Cause and the League of Urban Voters.
+16 it had already decommissioned 95% of its target, according to a lawsuit filed jointly by the Urban League, Common Cause and the League of Women Voters.

 * Overall DeJoy’s plans would have decommissioned 10% of the sorting machines in Postal Service’s inventory, the lawsuit said, citing Postal Service planning documents.

-* Postal Service officials did not immediately respond to a request for comment.
+* Postal Service officials did not respond to a request for comment.

 STATE-BY-STATE